Plutonium-X/KIT_Tactics_kits/README.md

 - An archer can only specialize in Melee weapons; he may never obtain mastery.
 - An archer cannot wear any metal armor.

+Note:
+- Unlike the Archer from the EE editions, who can only specialize in bows and crossbows, this kit can also specialize in slings and darts (it was designed for dual-classing/multiclassing)

  ----------------

 Anti-paladin (warrior)